pierrickrogermele/dev-doc/dev/unix.md

 	* Does the key have to be reloaded from somewhere?
 	* Does the exact same key need to be created again?
 	-->
+The key is created inside the session keyring, thus it will be removed when you log off.
+We need to create it again, the same way, next time we log in.

 Encrypting a directory (must be empty):
 ```sh